 Another function of the high school diploma program is to prepare to take the High School Equivalency Test (GED).
-Many businesses and governmental agencies accept the GED certificate in lieu of the high school diploma.
+Many business and government agencies accept the GED certificate in lieu of the high school diploma.

-The following courses are available in the Learning Laboratory for high school credit.
+The following courses are available in the Learning Laboratory for high school credit: